Skip to main content

 Whatever the legend, the very idea of celebrating the burning of a woman appears despicable.
 While there have been several interpretations of the legend -- with some stating that being an Asura was equivalent to Dalit, while others claiming Holika was a Brahmin -- the celebration of the event as victory of good over evil seems terrible.

-Somewhere it smacks of now the abolished Sati tradition (though still being celebrated as pious!), which forced women to sit on pyre on the death of her husband.
+Somewhere it smacks of the now abolished Sati tradition (though still being celebrated as pious!), which forced women to sit on pyre on the death of her husband.

 I am left wondering: Why look for caste interpretation when the issue at stake is celebration of violence against a woman?